Fresh Tomato Tart

-- Form dough into a flat disk, wrap in plastic and refrigerate for about an hour.
+- Form dough into a flat disk, wrap it in plastic, and refrigerate for about an hour.

-- Line shell with parchment paper and pie weights.
-Bake for 20 minutes, then remove paper and weights and bake another 10 minutes or till lightly browned.
+- Line the shell with parchment paper and pie weights.
+Bake for 20 minutes, then remove paper and weights and bake for another 10 minutes or till lightly browned.

-- Remove from oven and line bottom of tart with a single layer of Provolone.
+- Remove from the oven and line the bottom of the tart with a single layer of Provolone.
 Cool.

 - Sprinkled with salt and pepper and repeat.
 Feel to use the smaller amount of ingredients and only make one layer of pesto and tomatoes.

 Recipe adapted from Gourmet.

 The Gourmet recipe calls for repeating the pesto and tomatoes to make 3 layers.
 I've made it with two layers and most recently with one layer.
 Feel free to adjust your ingredients depending on how many layers you can fit in your tart shell.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 536Total Fat: 44gSaturated Fat: 17gTrans Fat: 1gUnsaturated Fat: 24gCholesterol: 60mgSodium: 662mgCarbohydrates: 24gFiber: 1gSugar: 1gProtein: 14g